Storing Toxic Substances in Stables

 To handle some pesticides and herbicides legally, you must take a course on proper pesticide application and be licensed.
 “Just for this reason it’s a good idea to have these kept in a locked area,” she explains.

 Proper storage is also important to minimize product degradation over time, which can diminish efficacy.
 Store pesticides, for instance, at room temperature in a controlled environment.
-“They should be stored according to label directions,” says Jason Turner, MS, PhD, associate professor and horse specialist at New Mexico State University.
+“They should be stored according to label directions,” says Jason Turner, MS, PhD, professor and extension horse specialist at New Mexico State University.
 “If you no longer have the label directions, go to the manufacturer’s website.
 You can get a supplemental label from them.”

 “Improper storage will cost money in the long run.”